The Violent Bear It Away: Plot summary

-After many attempts by Rayber to "civilize" the reluctant Tarwater, and many attempts by Tarwater to figure out his true destiny (either as a prophet, which was his great-uncle's wish, or as an enlightened, educated modern man, which is his uncle Rayber's wish), Rayber devises a plan to take Tarwater back to the farm where Tarwater had been raised in the hope that confronting his past will allow him to leave it behind.
-Under the guise of taking the two boys out to a country lodge to go fishing, Rayber finally confronts Tarwater, telling him that he must accept an ordinary life and ignore the superstitious Christian upbringing and the false destiny with which his great-uncle has corrupted him.
-Tarwater, however, is not so easily convinced.
-While at the lodge, he again hears the "Voice" (the devil) who tells Tarwater to forsake his great-uncle's command to baptize Bishop and to drown the boy instead.
-One evening, Tarwater takes Bishop out on a boat to the middle of the lake, with Rayber's reluctant blessing.
+After many attempts by Rayber to "civilize" the reluctant Francis, and many attempts by Francis to figure out his true destiny (either as a prophet, which was Mason's wish, or as an enlightened, educated modern man, which is his uncle Rayber's wish), Rayber devises a plan to take Francis back to the farm where he had been raised in the hope that confronting his past will allow him to leave it behind.
+Under the guise of taking the two boys out to a country lodge to go fishing, Rayber finally confronts Francis, telling him that he must accept an ordinary life and ignore the superstitious Christian upbringing and the false destiny with which his great-uncle has corrupted him.
+Francis, however, is not so easily convinced.

+While at the lodge, Francis again hears the "Voice" (the devil) who tells him to forsake his great-uncle's command to baptize Bishop and to drown the boy instead.
+One evening, Francis takes Bishop out on a boat to the middle of the lake, with Rayber's reluctant blessing.
 Rayber cannot see them on the lake but can still hear their voices.
-Tarwater ends up drowning Bishop while at the same time baptizing the boy, thereby fulfilling both destinies simultaneously.
+Francis ends up drowning Bishop while at the same time baptizing the boy, thereby fulfilling both destinies simultaneously.
 Rayber realizes what has happened and faints, not out of fear for his son's life, but because he feels nothing at his son's death.

-Tarwater runs away into the woods and tries to make his way back to his great-uncle's house to confront his demons once and for all.
-He eventually hitches a ride with another man, who entices Tarwater to get drunk.
-Tarwater takes the man's offer and passes out, eventually waking up naked against a tree with his clothes neatly folded beside him.
+Francis runs away into the woods and tries to make his way back to Mason's house to confront his demons once and for all.
+He eventually hitches a ride with another man, who entices Francis to get drunk.
+Francis takes the man's offer and passes out, eventually waking up naked against a tree with his clothes neatly folded beside him.
 He dresses hurriedly and sets fire to the area.

-Burning his way through the forest, Tarwater finally makes his way back to Powderhead, his great-uncle's old farm, where he finds the cabin has burned to the ground.
-Tarwater had assumed that his great-uncle had been burned up with it, but Buford, a black man who lived nearby, had actually rescued old Mason Tarwater's body from the house while Tarwater was drunk at the beginning of the novel, and gave the old man a proper Christian burial just as he had requested.
-Tarwater realizes that his great-uncle's two main requests (that he be given a proper burial and that Tarwater's nephew Bishop be baptized) have been realized, which convinces Tarwater that he can no longer run away from his calling to be a prophet.
-The story ends with Tarwater heading toward the city to fulfill his calling to "Go warn the children of God of the terrible speed of mercy."
+Burning his way through the forest, Francis finally makes his way back to Powderhead, his great-uncle's old farm, where he finds the cabin has burned to the ground.
+Francis had assumed that his great-uncle had been burned up with it, but Buford, a Black man who lived nearby, had actually rescued Mason's body from the house while Francis was drunk at the beginning of the novel, and gave him a Christian burial as he had requested.
+Francis realizes that his great-uncle's two main requests (that he be given a proper burial and that Bishop be baptized) have been realized, which convinces him that he can no longer run away from his calling to be a prophet.
+The story ends with Francis heading toward the city to fulfill his calling to "Go warn the children of God of the terrible speed of mercy."